-In order to ensure that you square foot garden is healthy and growing at its best you need to make sure you include crop rotation.
+In order to ensure that your square foot garden is healthy and growing at its best, you need to make sure you include crop rotation.
 This involves making sure that you do not plant the same crop in the same place year after year.
 Different plants interact with the soil differently.
-Some add to the soil and other strip it of nutrients.
-So by employing crop rotation you have the best chance of ensuring a good balance in the soil.
+Some add to the soil and others strip it of nutrients.
+So by employing crop rotation, you have the best chance of ensuring a good balance in the soil.
 It also helps to improve the structure of your soil and mitigate pests and diseases.
 This is a very important topic that deserves its own post, so stay tuned for one in the near future!

 What to plant together

 Given that square foot gardening leads to plants being put closer together than “normal” planting, it is doubly important to plant friends together.
-This is my lead in to talking about companion planting and we’re going to spend awhile here because it’s so very important.
+This is my segway into talking about companion planting and we need to talk about this as it is very important.
 Below are some of the benefits that come from paying attention to who is where in the seating plan…it’s important at weddings and also in your garden.

-Positive hosting: If you’re going to be stuck in close proximity then you wants to make sure you are surrounded by friends.
-Taking this into consideration ensures that you get the most out of your efforts and that you aren’t unknowing sabotaging your own success.
-I’ve covered many of the basics below, but there are so many more!
+Positive hosting: If you’re going to be stuck in close proximity then you want to make sure you are surrounded by friends.
+Companion planting to the process of planting your seedlings/plants besides other plants that help them to grow.
+Who knew this was a thing?
+Taking the time to do this will help to ensure that you get the most out of your efforts.
+Without unknowingly sabotaging your own success.
+You can click here to learn more about companion planting.

 Have you tried square foot gardening before?
 How did it work out for you?